elizavetaaaa/Res_builder/README.md

 # Res_builder

 JavaFX application to make your resume.
-After filling the form a CV in DOCX format will be genereted in your desktop.
+User just fills the textFields with necessary data, click generate CV button and after filling the form a CV in DOCX format will be genereted in your desktop.
+Also possible to search a person to get a data about him.

 ![application view](https://i.imgur.com/r1r2Wa5.png);